What42Pizza/What42s-Shader-Base/.github/ISSUE_TEMPLATE/bug-report.md

 Before you report:
 1: Make sure you're using the latest Shaderpack version and the latest Iris / OptiFine.
 2: Check if the problem has already been reported here or Iris's / OptiFine's issue trackers
-3: (Bonus) Imagine I respond really harshly with something like "Dude how on earth did you forget ___??", and think to yourself, 'what would that blank be?'.
-This may not be applicable to your situation, but if this stops you from making yourself look like an absolute idiot, you'll be really thankful
+3: (Bonus) Imagine I respond with something like "Dude how on earth did you forget ___?", and think to yourself, 'what would that blank be?'.
+This may not be applicable to your situation, but if it does help then you'll be glad you did this

 **Describe the bug**
-What is wrong, and what is supposed to happen instead?
+What's wrong and what's supposed to happen instead?
 Screenshots can be pretty helpful here

 **To Reproduce**
 When does this occur?